 In addition to program feedback and evaluation across all Rotman programs, MFRM students are asked to complete a pulse-check survey at the end of each term and a program survey at the end of their final term.
 This is an opportunity for students to provide feedback on the program structure and services, and to make suggestions for improvement on the MFRM student experience.

 The faculty and administrative staff at Rotman are dedicated to supporting the efforts of each individual student to realize his or her fullest potential.
-The staff in the Master of Financial Risk Management Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, Career Centre, and Career Services for Working Professionals Office are available for consultation on all matters relating to the Master of Financial Risk Management program, including admissions; enrollment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.
+The staff in the Master of Financial Risk Management Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, and the Career Centre are available for consultation on all matters relating to the Master of Financial Risk Management program, including admissions; enrollment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.

 Director, Student Life Programs and Services: Dana Andrews